 Instructions

-- To begin, cook dried pasta 2 minutes less than package instructions, reserve Ā½ cup of the cooking water and drain the pasta and set aside.Ā
+- To begin, cook dried pasta 2 minutes less than package instructions, reserve ½ cup of the cooking water and drain the pasta.
+Toss lightly in olive oil and set aside.

-- While pasta is cooking, heat a large skillet or pan over medium-high heat.
-Add 1 tablespoon olive oil, the cleaned and deveined shrimp, and 1 tablespoon jerk seasoning.
-SautĆ© until just cooked through - about 3-4 minutes.
-Remove shrimp from pan and return the pan to heat.Ā
+- While pasta is cooking, heat a large skillet over medium-high heat.
+Add 1 tablespoon olive oil, shrimp, 1 tablespoon jerk seasoning, pepper and smoked paprika.
+Sauté until just cooked through - about 3-4 minutes.
+Remove shrimp from pan and return the pan to heat.

-- Add 2 tablespoons olive oil, diced green, yellow and red bell peppers, along with Ā½ teaspoon of black pepper and the sprig of thyme, if using.
+- Add 2 tablespoons olive oil, diced green, yellow and red bell peppers.
 Cook for about 3 minutes, until vegetables are softened.

-- Reduce heat to medium and add diced green onions, garlic, and one pierced scotch bonnet pepper and cook another 2 minutes.Ā Add vegetable stock, cream and jerk seasoning to the pan and cook for another 2 minutes, tossing to coat all of the vegetables.
+- Reduce heat to medium and add scallions, garlic, one pierced scotch bonnet pepper and sprig of thyme.
+Cook another 2 minutes.
+Add vegetable stock, cream and remaining jerk seasoning to the pan and cook for another 2 minutes, tossing to coat all of the vegetables.

-- Add the al dente cooked pasta into the pan and toss to coat, heating the pasta through.
-Add the grated parmesan.Ā Taste and adjust seasoning.
+- Add cooked pasta to the pan and toss to coat, heating the pasta through.
+Add the grated parmesan.
+Taste and adjust seasoning.
 Add a few tablespoons of reserved pasta water if you want a saucier dish.
 Top the pasta with jerk-spiced shrimp.

-- Serve with diced scallions, additional grated parmesan and an additional sprinkle of jerk seasoning.Ā
+- Garnish with diced scallions, more grated parmesan and an additional sprinkle of jerk seasoning.

 Notes